panda3d/panda3d-docs/programming/shaders/list-of-glsl-inputs.rst

 .. code-block:: glsl

-   // This is probably the most important uniform.
-It transforms a model-space coordinate
+   // This is probably the most important uniform, transforming a model-space
-   // into a clip-space (ie. relative to the window) coordinate.
-This is usually used in
+   // coordinate into a clip-space (ie. relative to the window) coordinate.
+This
-   // the vertex shader to transform p3d_Vertex and store the result in gl_Position. uniform mat4 p3d_ModelViewProjectionMatrix;
+   // is usually used in the vertex shader to transform p3d_Vertex and store the
+   // result in gl_Position.
+   uniform mat4 p3d_ModelViewProjectionMatrix;

    // These are parts of the above matrix. uniform mat4 p3d_ModelViewMatrix;
    uniform mat4 p3d_ProjectionMatrix;

    // This is the upper 3x3 of the inverse transpose of the ModelViewMatrix.
-It is used
+It is
-   // to transform the normal vector into view-space coordinates. uniform mat3 p3d_NormalMatrix;
+   // used to transform the normal vector into view-space coordinates. uniform mat3 p3d_NormalMatrix;

-   // These were added in Panda3D 1.9.0 and complement the existing range of matrices: uniform mat4 p3d_ModelMatrix;
+   // These were added in Panda3D 1.9.0 and complement the existing matrices: uniform mat4 p3d_ModelMatrix;
    uniform mat4 p3d_ViewMatrix;
    uniform mat4 p3d_ViewProjectionMatrix;

-   // It is possible to append Inverse, Transpose, or InverseTranspose to any of the above
+   // It's possible to append Inverse, Transpose, or InverseTranspose to any of the
-   // matrix names to get an inverse and/or transpose version of the respective matrix. uniform mat4 p3d_ProjectionMatrixInverse;
+   // above matrix names to get an inverse and/or transpose version of that matrix: uniform mat4 p3d_ProjectionMatrixInverse;
    uniform mat4 p3d_ProjectionMatrixTranspose;
    uniform mat4 p3d_ModelViewMatrixInverseTranspose;

    // These access the Nth texture applied to the model.
-The index matches up with the
+The index matches up with
-   // index used by p3d_MultiTexCoordN, p3d_TangentN, and p3d_BinormalN.
+   // the index used by p3d_MultiTexCoordN, p3d_TangentN, and p3d_BinormalN.
    // The sampler type should be adjusted to match the type of the texture. uniform sampler2D p3d_Texture0;
    uniform sampler2DArray p3d_Texture1;
    uniform sampler3D p3d_Texture2;
    uniform samplerCube p3d_Texture3;

-   // Like above, but "Shadow" should be appended if the texture has a shadow filter. uniform sampler2DShadow p3d_Texture0;
+   // As above, but "Shadow" should be appended if the texture has a shadow filter. uniform sampler2DShadow p3d_Texture0;

    // New in 1.10.0.
 Contains the matrix generated from texture pos and scale.